CSCfi/exam/app/validation/scala/SCALA_VALIDATORS.md

+# SPDX-FileCopyrightText: 2024 The members of the EXAM Consortium
+#
+# SPDX-License-Identifier: EUPL-1.2

 # Scala Validators for Play Framework

 This document explains how to use the Scala-friendly validator system with Play Framework Scala controllers.